Jan125/pb.pnb/doc/readme.txt

 Offset
     Takes:      Everything
     Returns:    Integer
     Returns total memory offset of all variables.
+Names return the length of their types instead.

 3.1.3 - Type Manipulation